Curation Tools

 Why should faculty use it?
 Evernote is a user-friendly application that is ideal to save/share any type of document or image for collaboration or instruction with colleagues and students.
 It's a great place to save articles to read later, add notes/reminders for yourself, etc. You can take a picture on your phone and add it straight to Evernote, or save an email.

-Video Introduction: What is evernote - introduction
+Video Introduction: What is Evernote - introduction

 How faculty access software: Evernote